 But basically the foods we eat release nutrients that enter the bloodstream where they can be used by the body.
-In the most general sense, there are two fates of nutrients in the body once they make it through digestion, they can be burned for energy or they can be stored somewhere (somewhere meaning a variety of places such as the liver, muscles, fat cells or the nutrients just sit in the bloodstream in a holding pattern).
+In the most general sense, there are two fates of nutrients in the body once they make it through digestion:

-So imagine that you have eaten an apple containing 25 grams of digestible carbohydrate.
-You chew it up (yummm), it hits the stomach where it is digested and, when all is said and done, now you have say 25 grams worth of carbohydrate molecules floating around in the bloodstream.
+So imagine that you have eaten a meal containing some amount of protein, carbohdyrates and You chew it up (yummm), it hits the stomach where it is digested and, when all is said and done, now you have say 25 grams worth of carbohydrate molecules floating around in the bloodstream.

-Some of them will be metabolized by the liver or muscle and used immediately for energy and some will be stored for later use in the liver (as glycogen), muscle (as glycogen or Intramuscular Triglyceride) or fat cells (as triglyercide).
+Some of them will be metabolized by the liver or muscle and used immediately for energy and some will be stored for later use in the liver or muscle as glycogen.
 Please note that carbohydrates are rarely converted to fat for storage.

 Now it should be obvious that even if all of the macronutrients (protein, carbohydrate, fat, alcohol) we might consume can generate heat during metabolism (measured in calories) to the body, they aren’t identical in many ways.